RedBeard0531/mongo_module_ninja/README.md

 ## Split DWARF info

-**☠️ WARNING: This is even more experimental than everything else! ☠️**

 On linux, you can pass `CCFLAGS=-gsplit-dwarf` to try out split dwarf support which makes linking much faster. `ccache` >= 3.2.3 supports it out of the box so they can be used together. `scons` will error if you use -gsplit-dwarf with an